Chocolate Dipped Almond Horn Cookies

 - Flourless peanut butter cookies

-- Greek butter cookies
+- Flourless almond butter cookies

 Did you try this recipe?
 If so, be sure to leave a review below and tag me @flavorthemoments on Facebook and Instagram